joaotavora/rassumfrassum/README.md

 bits are definitely an LLM's.

 #### Future/roadmap?

-It would be nice to have "presets", each preset being a `<languagename>.toml` file with directives on which servers to run with what options and maybe a custom logic class to go with it.
-Then you could just type `rass python` to launch `basedpyright+ruff` or `rass js` to run `typescript-language-server+eslint`, etc.

 I might rewrite this in Rust or C++ if it makes sense.
 Having an LSP middleware opens up some possibilities for making JSON communication